 Social engineering like phishing or vishing attacks is reportedly behind 98% of targeted attacks and responsible for 93% of data breaches – making it the most popular form of cyber crime.

-Whether it is perpetrated by a phone call or email campaign, the vast types of data easily attainable via this method of attack has proven to be a “one stop shop” for obtaining social security numbers, company identifiers, passwords, IDs, credit card numbers, passport info, etc. Not only are individuals falling victim to such crimes, small-midsize businesses suffer a pretty penny and face as many as 16,856 cyber-attacks per year.
+Whether it is perpetrated by a phone call or email campaign, the vast types of data easily attainable via this method of attack has proven to be a “one-stop shop” for obtaining social security numbers, company identifiers, passwords, IDs, credit card numbers, passport info, etc. Not only are individuals falling victim to such crimes, small-midsize businesses suffer a pretty penny and face as many as 16,856 cyber-attacks per year.

 Fraud losses spiked 13% in just one year – between 2019 and 2020 – hitting consumers with $3.5 billion in losses related to recovery efforts.

-Alas, not all is doom and gloom – although identity theft related crimes continue to escalate, there are existing fraud mitigation and recovery efforts in place to help get you back on your feet.
+Alas, not all is doom and gloom – although identity theft-related crimes continue to escalate, there are existing fraud mitigation and recovery efforts in place to help get you back on your feet.
 However, victims should also be wary of “recovery fraud” programs that exploit individuals facing their newfound financial hardship.
-Bad actors posing as government officials promising to “get your money back ASAP” and “restoring credit for a small fee” lead victims right into another fraud scheme that adds salt on the wound.
+Bad actors posing as government officials promising to “get your money back ASAP” and “restoring credit for a small fee” lead victims right into another fraud scheme that adds salt to the wound.

 Remember, if a victim is eligible for restitution, they will most likely be notified via mail.
 In this case, the recipient should take the following measures:

 - Independently verify the validity of the information by directly contacting the agency or court that sent the correspondence.